 MAX launched a transit study in the fall of 2023 to take a comprehensive look at its overall system, services, and operations.
-The study will be completed by mid-2024 and will include proposed service and operation improvements to better meet the needs of frequent, infrequent, and prospective riders.
+The study was completed in mid-2024 and includes proposed service and operation improvements to better meet the needs of frequent, infrequent, and prospective riders.